 The records of New York City Kraushaar Galleries measure 106.3 linear feet and 0.181 GB and date from 1877 to 2006.
 Three-fourths of the collection documents the gallery's handling of contemporary American paintings, drawings, and sculpture through correspondence with artists, private collectors, museums, galleries, and other art institutions, interspersed with scattered exhibition catalogs and other materials.
 Also included are John F. Kraushaar's estate records; artists' files; financial ledgers documenting sales and gallery transactions; consignment and loan records; photographs of artwork; sketchbooks and drawings by James Penney, Louis Bouché, and others; and two scrapbooks.
 There is a 6.0 linear foot unprocessed addition to this collection donated in 2022 that includes correspondence with artists, galleries, organizations and individuals regarding works of art, filed alphabetically by year.
 Materials date from circa 1959-1999, with the bulk from 1990-1999.

 Kraushaar Galleries records, 1877-2006.
 Archives of American Art, Smithsonian Institution.

-Processing of the collection was supported with funding from the Getty Grant Program and the Smithsonian Collections Care Fund.
+Funding for the processing of this collection was provided by the Getty Foundation and the Smithsonian Institution Collections Care Fund.

-Authorization to publish, quote or reproduce requires written permission from Katherine Kaplan Degn, Kraushaar Galleries, 74 East 79th St., Suite 9B, New York, N.Y.
-10075
+Authorization to publish, quote or reproduce requires written permission from Katherine Kaplan Degn, Kraushaar Galleries.
+Contact Reference Services for more information.

 Archives of American Art, Smithsonian Institution, 750 9th St. NW, Washington, D.C.
 20001